ioiooi/udemy-serverless/README.md

 ### Section 05

 - Creating scheduled Lambda
+- Create global secondary index in DynamoDB
+- Use query and newly created index to get items from DB
+- JSONSchema bunch of things

 Creating a new or developing a scheduled lambda is tedious, so during development the trigger can be commented out